-Master of Science students may qualify for Advanced Standing and/or Course Waivers if they demonstrate subject matter competency for certain courses in their curricula.
+Master of Science or Master of Professional Studies students may qualify for Advanced Standing and/or Course Waivers if they demonstrate subject matter competency for certain courses in their curricula.
 Students in non-degree programs are not eligible.

 Students who have been granted Advanced Standing may be exempt from up to six (6) units of study.